-This site features a few first-person creative non-fiction and travel stories from Sean Kelly, a non-profit sector professional and dabbler of words & images based in Nova Scotia, Canada.
+This site features a few first-person non-fiction and travel stories from Sean Kelly, a consultant, long-time non-profit sector professional, and dabbler of words & images based in Nova Scotia/Mi’kma’ki.

-Sean is currently a program director in the environment field.
+Sean is strategic consultant in climate change, environment, and social equity.
 In his time in communications, he was published in Outpost, Verge, Saltscapes, New Internationalist, The Globe & Mail, Destinations and Natural Life.
 He was the editor of the Sustainable Times, a Canadian magazine on environment and global development issues, published by Cuso International.

 He also edited the book Possible Worlds: A Reader on International Development, and was a contributing writer to the books Women Worldwide (McGraw-Hill) and A World That Works (Bootstrap Press).

 Sean was a co-winner of a National Magazine Award (for lifestyle writing in Outpost magazine’s Travel for Good issue), and was a Malahat Literary Award finalist in creative non-fiction for his story A Squid Ink Sky.

 You can also view Sean’s online photo exhibit Southern Exposure — some photographs (and a story) from a fair to middling career in global development.
 More of his photographs can be viewed at Skelly.photography.